12800. Simplified Arbitration

 (b) Single Arbitrator

-All arbitrations administered under this rule will be decided by a single public arbitrator appointed from the FINRA chairperson roster in accordance with the Neutral List Selection System, unless the parties agree in writing otherwise.
+All arbitrations administered under this Rule will be decided by a single public arbitrator appointed from the FINRA chairperson roster in accordance with the list selection algorithm, unless the parties agree in writing otherwise.

 (1) No hearing will be held in arbitrations administered under this rule unless the customer requests a hearing.